john-itcsolutions/cheirrs/README.md

 See our website at https://www.itcsolutions.com.au/kubernetes-yaml-file-example/ for an older but more visual idea of this project and others.

-The Front End dApp corresponding to this project is contained in a private repository but it uses the Ionic Platform for web app development.
+The Front End dApp corresponding to this project is contained in a private repository.
+It uses the Ionic Platform for web app (in our cases, "distributed app") development.
 However the Ionic system must be used in conjunction with the newly developing 'Elastos Essentials' package.
 This package will include all necessary interfaces for the Elastos Ecosystem from the points of view of both developers and users.
 You can follow this development process (expected to introduce the first stable distribution around July, 2021) at:

 https://github.com/elastos/Elastos.Essentials